A Queen and Her Knight

 Set after the events of The Firebird and Other Stories

-It’s not that Rennet had sight like a fairy, or a seer.
+It’s not that Rennet had sight like a fairy or a seer.
 He wasn’t an elf either, always pointed in the right direction.
-But he’d hidden himself away at another “Private Fundraiser” rather than deal with any more broken champagne glasses–of course he had, because certain rich people loved Rennet, but most of them had no idea what to say to him, and then John would smirk at him every time they stuttered over their words and be so so incredibly hot even with all his gray hair that Rennet couldn’t be near him without accidents happening.
-So, Rennet grabbed a bottle of Veuve, popped the cork, and slipped out into the backyard of the house where a rich being and his husband had generously offered to host the event.
+But he’d hidden himself away at another “Private Fundraiser” rather than deal with any more broken champagne glasses–of course he had, because certain rich people loved Rennet, but most of them had no idea what to say to him, and then John would smirk at him every time they stuttered over their words, so, so incredibly hot even with his remaining hair gone gray that Rennet couldn’t be near him without accidents happening.

 Rennet was enchanted even before she raised her chin to a haughty angle and demanded to know if she could have some of his champagne.